 Instructions

-- In a small bowl, microwave butter or vegetable shortening until melted.
+- In a small bowl, microwave the vegetable shortening until melted.
 Set aside to cool slightly.

-- In a large bowl whisk together flour, cocoa, baking powder, baking soda, cinnamon, and salt.
+- In a large bowl whisk together flour, cocoa, espresso powder, baking powder, baking soda, cinnamon, and salt.

-- In the bowl of an electric mixer, beat butter (or vegetable shortening) and sugar until combined, about 2-3 minutes.
+- In the bowl of a stand mixer, cream the shortening and sugar until combined, about 2-3 minutes.

 - Mix in the eggs, yogurt, milk, and vanilla.

-- Reduce speed of mixer and slowly add dry ingredients until just combined.
+- Reduce the speed of the mixer and slowly add the dry ingredients until just combined.

-- When dough is chilled and ready to bake: Preheat oven to 350 degrees F. Line a cookie sheet with parchment paper.
+- When the cookie dough is chilled and ready to bake: Heat oven to 350 degrees F. Line a cookie sheet with parchment paper.

-- Place on prepared cookie sheet about 2” apart, and bake for 10-12 minutes.
-(Finished cookie balls will have surface cracks which should look dry when done.)
+- Place the dough balls on the prepared baking sheet about 2” apart, and bake for 10-12 minutes.
+(Finished cookie balls will have surface cracks.)

 - Cool completely on wire racks before icing.

-- ICING: In a medium bowl, mix together confectioner’s sugar, milk, vanilla ( and cinnamon if using) to form a thick icing.
-If the icing is too thin it will drip down the sides of the cookie.
-(Not a problem but not as neat looking)
+- In a medium bowl, mix together confectioner’s sugar, milk, vanilla and cinnamon to form icing with the consitency of white glue.

-- Hold bottom edges of cookie and dip into icing, top down.
+- Hold bottom edges of a cookie and dip the top of each cookie into the icing, top down.
 Shake gently to remove excess icing.
-If using sprinkles or decorating sugar, sprinkle on immediately after icing each individual cookie.
+Place on a wire rack over a sheet of wax paper to catch any drips.
+Add sprinkles immediately after icing each individual cookie.
 The icing begins to set quickly.

 - Leave the cookies out several hours to overnight to allow the icing to set completely before wrapping.